datoptron/datoptron-website/_pages/index.md

         <p>
           Datoptron is a spinoff company of the National Technical University of Athens in the area of Artificial Intelligence.
-We leverage 20 years experience in Semantic Technologies, Machine Learning and Crowdsourcing.
+We leverage 20 years experience in Semantic Technologies, Machine Learning, and Crowdsourcing.
         </p>
         <a href="{{ site.baseurl }}/aboutus">Learn More</a>
       </div>